hazyuun/machine-learning-models/README.md

 $ ./plot.sh
 ```

-For the regression ones run :
+For the linear regression ones run :
 ```bash
 $ ./plot.sh --lin-reg
 ```
+### Notes about the tests
+* Test files prefixed with `cl_` are for classification, and ones prefixed with `rg_` are for regression.